splunk-soar-connectors/runnerutility/README.md

 Type: **generic** <br>
 Read only: **True**

-This action is used to determine how many times a specific sheculed playbook has been run in the given container.
+This action is used to determine how many times a specific scheduled playbook has been run in the given container.
 This is generally used to evaluate escape scenarios when using runner to perform loops and retries.

 #### Action Parameters